Grilks/milkteacant.com/src/modules/pages/index.md

 Alan is celebrated as a leader in community and charity, more recently founding and chairing the Men of Leith Men’s Shed, a vital charity in Leith Scotland.
 He also has a strong academic background with a flair for turning ideas into action.
 His undergraduate qualifications in psychology combined with extensive postgraduate qualifications in organisational change, ontology and mindfulness provide a rich background to his pursuits as a writer and speaker.

 He recently returned to Melbourne, Australia following five years in Scotland.
-Having completed his second book, Milk Tea Can’t, he will continue to enjoy writing, travelling with his wife and performing with choirs.
+Having completed his second book, Milk Tea Can’t, he will continue to enjoy writing, travelling with his wife creating and performing poetry.
 He will of course continue to provide direct help to charities.